-However, any debt extended by any person providing financial services which is in compliance with the law is not considered as an extortionate credit transaction.
+However, any debt extended by any person providing financial services that comply with the law is not considered an extortionate credit transaction.

-Currently, the applicable rate of withholding tax on interest payable by an Indian company to a non-resident lender (situated outside India) on ECB and Rupee Denominated Bonds is 5% (plus applicable surcharge and cess), subject to the satisfaction of certain conditions and provision of prescribed documents.
-This tax is withheld from the interest payable to the lender and deposited on the lender’s behalf with the government.
-The tax withholding rate of 5% is not applicable if the lender is the branch of a foreign bank located in India.
+Currently, the applicable rate of withholding tax on interest payable by an Indian company to a non-resident lender (situated outside India) on an ECB (where loan agreement is entered into before 1 July 2023) and Rupee Denominated Bonds issued before 1 July 2023 is 5% (plus applicable surcharge and cess), subject to the satisfaction of certain conditions and provision of prescribed documents.
+This tax is withheld from the interest payable to the lender and deposited on the lender’s behalf with the Indian government.
+The tax withholding rate of 5% is not applicable if the lender is a branch of a foreign bank located in India.

-Foreign banks which have a branch in India have the option of applying for and obtaining a certificate allowing the borrower to deduct tax at a lower appropriate rate, having regard to the overall tax liability of the Indian branch of the foreign bank.
-Upon the sharing of such a certificate with the borrower, it can withhold tax at the rate prescribed therein.
+Foreign banks that have a branch in India can apply for and obtain a certificate allowing the borrower to deduct tax at a lower appropriate rate, having regard to the overall tax liability of the Indian branch of the foreign bank.
+Upon sharing such a certificate with the borrower, the borrower can withhold tax at the rate prescribed therein.

-The act of withholding the tax is an obligation of the borrower, who is also required to issue a certificate evidencing this.
-The lender can take the credit of the tax withheld on interest to meet its tax liabilities in India as well as in the country of residence.
+The act of withholding tax is an obligation of the borrower, who must file a tax withholding return and issue a certificate evidencing the tax withheld and deposited.
+The lender can claim the credit of the tax withheld on interest to meet its tax liabilities in India as well as in the country of residence.

-Provisions dealing with thin capitalisation in respect of other interest payments are embodied in the Indian Income Tax Act 1961 (IT Act).
-These impose limitations on the deduction of excess interest (ie, any amount that exceeds 30% of the earnings before interest, taxes, depreciation and amortisation (EBITDA) of the Indian company or permanent establishment (PE)) incurred by way of interest or payments of a similar nature by an Indian company or a permanent establishment (PE) of a foreign company to its non-resident associated enterprise in respect of debt borrowed.
+Provisions dealing with thin capitalisation in respect of other interest payments are embodied in the Indian Income Tax Act 1961 (the “IT Act”).
+These impose limitations on the deduction of excess interest (ie, any amount that exceeds 30% of the earnings before interest, taxes, depreciation and amortisation of the Indian company or permanent establishment (PE)) incurred by way of interest or payments of a similar nature by an Indian company or a PE of a foreign company to its associate non-resident enterprise in respect of debt borrowed.

 The thin-capitalisation rules are also applicable in instances of interest payments to third-party lenders who provide a loan on the basis of an associated enterprise, either providing an explicit or implicit guarantee to that third-party lender or depositing a corresponding amount with that lender.

-Thin-capitalisation provisions are not applicable to Indian companies and PEs of the non-residents engaged in the banking or insurance business.
+Thin-capitalisation provisions do not apply to Indian companies and PEs of non-residents engaged in the business of banking or insurance or notified NBFCs.